Intevation/intelmq-mailgen/docs/concept.rst

 sends mails when the time has come.
-When mails are sent, the sending time and some other information such as the ticket number is stored in the database, indicating that the directive has been processed and to allow any questions the recipents of the mails may have to be linked to the events the notification was about.
+When mails are sent, the sending time and some other information such as the ticket number is stored in the database, indicating that the directive has been processed and to allow any questions the recipients of the mails may have to be linked to the events the notification was about.

 Both the rules expert bot and Mailgen can be configured with python